Traditional Weaver Aurelia Cârdei Loom Warping Narrow Warp Faced Bands

-Today, we will see how she dresses up the floor loom for weaving.
+Today, we see how she dresses up the floor loom for weaving.

 She shows a few recently made woven bands, explaining that the patterns are maybe a hundred years old.
 These patterned belts are worn with the Romanian peasant costume.
 Women tie their traditional aprons around the waist.